Top Tips for Improving Curb Appeal and Staging Your Home This Fall

 The smells of Fall.
 Find opportunities to use fall scents including pumpkin, cinnamon, and apple in your home.
 Candles can be an effective ways to fill your home with a fall scent, just be sure to burn them for a while before buyers get there and blow them out before you leave.

 Light it up.
 As days start to get shorter in fall, the importance of well-lit rooms becomes paramount.
 Before any house showings, make sure to turn on ALL your lights, open the blinds, open the shutters, and push back the drapes on every window.
 If there are any rooms without windows, make sure to accessorize with lamps.
-If your home has an electric fireplace, turn that on as well to invite guests to relax and imagine themselves living in the house.–It is fascinating what you can achieve when it comes to upgrading your indoor spaces and making your family and visitors feel comfortable.
+If your home has an electric fireplace, turn that on as well to invite guests to relax and .imagine themselves living in the house.–It is fascinating what you can achieve when it comes to upgrading your indoor spaces and making your family and visitors feel comfortable.
 Not just by opening your windows but also by putting some customizable “clothes” on them, enhancing their appearance using luxurious timber plantation shutters.
 A personal touch you will never regret.

 Add space.
 Natural or artificial light makes rooms look bright and big.
 Warm accents, like decorative pillows, vases, house plants, tend to make people relax.
 De-cluttering and organizing is crucial if you want to make the rooms in the home look more spacious.